26 Different Types of Moths in Arizona

 Additionally, insecticidal sprays may effectively control large populations but should only be used when populations pose a significant risk to surrounding host trees.

-This is due to regular defoliation presenting health risks to the overall quality of tree canopy cover across forested landscapes over sustained periods of time.
+This is due to regular defoliation presenting health risks to the overall quality of tree canopy cover across forested landscapes over sustained periods.

 24. American Dun-bar Moth